 Throw and catch can either be a spontaneous action, or a classroom game to keep the students alert.
-The teacher needs something soft like a soft ball, sponge, a crumpled paper ball, or even half a toilet roll to throw.
-Students take turns to write key words from a lesson on the board; they then have to say the word and throw the ball to another student, who then has to make a sentence using that word.
+The teacher needs something soft like a softball, sponge, or a crumpled paper ball to throw.
+Students take turns to write keywords from a lesson on the board; they then have to say the word and throw the ball to another student, who then has to make a sentence using that word.

-It’s really a good exercise to check up on some vocabulary, or if you want to practice some new words.
+It’s really a good exercise to check up on vocabulary, or if you want to practice some new words.
 To make it easier for the students, the teacher could write the words on the board first to give them some examples to practice with.
-Students love throwing and catching and if you can utilize points in some way, it is even better.
+Students love throwing and catching and, if you can make it count for points in some way, even better.
 Teams lose points if they drop the ball or get bonus points if they give a good sentence.

 Writing in the Air

 Ask students to write their names or words in the air.
 You can also put students into two groups; each with a list of words.
-Members of each team take turns to stand in front at the board and copy the words the team are writing in the air.
+Members of each team take turns to stand in front of the board and copy the words their team is writing in the air.
 The first team to complete all the words correctly wins.
-Another variation with smaller students is to use their bodies to shape the letters; or not using their dominant hand to write.
-This is a fun game to practice the spelling of key words.
+Another variation with smaller students is to use their bodies to shape the letters; or not use their dominant hand to write.
+This is a fun game to practice the spelling of keywords.

 Ask students to walk around in the class, the teacher then says a number and the students must form groups with that number.
 For example, while they’re marching around you say the number “two” and the students have to form pairs.
 If you say “three,” they have to be three in a group and so on.
 Students who fail to form a group are out.

-Another variation where you write a number on the board and they have to do a pre-arranged action with that number.
-For example, if it’s number one, they have to sit back-to-back with someone; if it’s two, they have to stand with toes touching; three they sit in a circle; four they have to sit on their chairs.
+Another variation is where you write a number on the board and they have to do a pre-arranged action with that number.
+For example, if it’s number one, they have to sit back-to-back with someone; if it’s two, they have to stand with toes touching; three, they have to sit in a circle; four, they have to sit on their chairs.
 The activities are really up to you.
 This is also a great way to train the students to respond to the teacher’s commands.

 Love my Neighbor

-First let the students write some ideas on the board of what makes people different, for example: Some are girls and some are boys; people with braces; people with glasses; tall people, short people; people that wear jackets, people that wear the color red.
-So let them write down a list of interesting things that people have.
+First, let the students write some ideas on the board about what makes people different, for example: Some are girls and some are boys; people with braces; people with glasses; tall people, short people; people that wear jackets, people that wear the color red.
+So let them write a list of interesting things that people have.

 This is a fun way for the students to get to know each other.
 Another variation is to add actions starting with the same letter as their name, for example: “I am exciting Eric, I like to exercise.”
 The next person says: “I am magnificent Michelle.
 I like to move.
 He is exciting Eric, he likes to exercise,” and so on.

-Twenty students close their eyes and they have to count down from 20 to 1, but only one person at a time can count down, so 20 19 18 17… If two students say the same number at the same time they have to restart.
-It can also be the number of students in the class, for example: If there are sixteen students in the class, they can start counting down from 16 and try and get down to one.
+Twenty students close their eyes and they have to count down from 20 to 1, but only one person at a time can call out the next number, so they count “20, 19, 18, 17…” but the moment two students say the same number at the same time, they have to restart.
+The starting number can be the number of students in the class, for example: If there are sixteen students in the class, they can start counting down from 16 and try and get down to one.

-One student is blindfolded or must close his or her eyes.
-The teacher then draws something on the board and the rest of the class have to explain the drawing to their blindfolded friend.
+One student per team is blindfolded or must close his or her eyes.
+The teacher then draws something on the board and the team members then have to explain the drawing to their blindfolded friend.
 They also have to copy the drawing.
 The team that gets the closest to the original picture wins.

-Now you all know telephone: Students line up and you tell the student at the back of the line a sentence that they have to retell and pass forward to the first person in line, who then has to retell the sentence.
+We are all familiar with the telephone game, where children must whisper a word to each other down a line.
+Older students have to repeat a sentence, whispering it down the line.
+The last person in line then has to retell the sentence.
 It’s really fun because you see how the sentence changes over time.
-Another thing you can do is to show them an action, for example: Riding a bike, turning left, then right.
+Another thing you can do is to show them an action, for example: riding a bike, turning left, then right.
 They then have to show that to the person in front of them and this carries on to the person who is first in line, who has to show what the original action was.

 Usually, we ask students to introduce themselves to a partner, but now we want them to be psychic.
-The student looks at a partner, but instead of asking questions, have to make statements about the partner.
+The student looks at a partner, but instead of asking questions, has to guess and make any statements within reason about the partner.
 For example: “I think you like to read,” or “I think you like to have fun,” or “I think you are very sociable,” or “I think you like spaghetti.”
-You can guess anything about your partner.
-You can also talk about someone’s future, for example: “I think in the future you will become a fireman/ pop star/ serial killer,” or “I think you will become rich/ infamous one day.”
-You can guess about your partner’s past: “I think you went on a trip to another country,” or “I think you love playing computer games.”
+They can also guess about their partner’s future, for example: “I think in the future you will become a fireman/ pop star/ serial killer,” or “I think you will become rich/ infamous one day.”
+Otherwise, they can guess about their partner’s past: “I think you went on a trip to another country,” or “I think you cried a lot as a baby.”

-They can talk about their situation right now, who they are as a person, or guess about what they will do in the future.
-It’s really fun guessing things about your partner, especially if the students don’t know each other yet.
+They can also talk about their situation right now, who they are as a person.
+It’s really fun guessing things about the partner, especially if the students don’t know each other yet.
 This is a good way for them to practice saying what they think.

 Apples to Apples

-Apples to apples is a fun card game where a random sentence is read and the students take turns to select the funniest reply from answer cards they are given, for example: “At night I become a…?”
-Some student may say “baby submarine,” while another says: “a stick of dynamite”.
+Apples to apples is a fun card game where a random sentence is read and the students take turns to select the funniest reply from the answer cards they are given, for example: “At night I become a…?”
+One student may reply “a baby hippo,” or “a submarine,” while another may answer with “a stick of dynamite”.
 The teacher decides which one was the funniest.

 Students work in pairs.
 Student A has to ask student B questions, who has to respond by saying the opposite, or have to make up a lie.
 For example: “Did you brush your teeth today?”
 “No, I didn’t.”
 “I saw you in school today?”
 “No, you didn’t see me.”
 “Were you on earth today?”
 “No, I was on the moon.”

-Students have to lie, or say the opposite of yes or no for a couple of minutes before they switch roles.
-Students have to try and get their partner to make a mistake.
+Students have to make up a story, or say the opposite of yes, or no for a couple of minutes before they switch roles.
+The aim of the game is for students to try and get their partners to make mistakes.
 Make sure that students don’t ask or repeat the same questions and answers.
 Try to trap your partner with a trick question, or go faster and faster until they make a mistake.

 This is a really fun group activity.
 Split the class into two teams; let them line up to face each other.
 Tell them to look at the other team to make sure they notice all the details.
 Then one team looks away while the other team has to change things about themselves; they can switch places, they can exchange jackets, they can untie their shoes, untie some buttons, switch their watches from one wrist to the other; anything changes they can.